badlocale/SnailPass-Desktop-Client/README.md

 # SnailPass
 SnailPass is a simple client-server password manager, that i'm writing with my colleagues to make for ourselves a convenient, custom environment for storing passwords.
-Now it is proposed to make applications for three platforms.
+Now is proposed to make applications for three platforms.
 The client for each of the platforms is located in different repositories:
 - Windows (you are here now)
 - Android (repository is still hiden)
 - IOS (repository is still hiden)